ipwnosx/ios-ipa-autosign-PHP/README.md

  README.md
 re-sign-IPA-file-auto
 re-sgin ipa file auto from url's :) beta2
-The first Arabic tool to and sign iOS applications from the link

 Important modifications: The first file to modify the paths Pedrovail paths and folders sgin.sh